-The total pension liability was determined based on an actuarial valuation prepared as of June 30, 2016, using the following actuarial assumptions:
+The total pension liability was determined based on an actuarial valuation prepared as of July 1, 2017, using the following actuarial assumptions:

-- Actuarial Cost Method Entry Age Normal - Amortization Method Level percentage of Payroll - Amortization Period Amortization over an open 30-year period - Asset Valuation Method 5-year smooth market - Inflation 2.50% - Salary Increases Composed of 3.00% inflation, plus 0.75% productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service - Investment Rate of Return 7.5% - Retirement Age Experience-based table of rates based on age, service, and gender.
+- Actuarial Cost Method Entry Age Normal - Amortization Method Level percentage of Payroll - Remaining Amortization Period 20 Years - Asset Valuation Method 5-year smooth market - Inflation 2.50% - Salary Increases Composed of 2.50% inflation, plus 0.75% productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service - Investment Rate of Return 7.5% - Retirement Age Experience-based table of rates based on age, service, and gender.
 Adopted by the board in May 2015 in conjunction with the five year experience study for the period ending June 30, 2014 - Mortality Rates after Retirement Males: RP-2000 Combined Healthy mortality table for males with White Collar Adjustments.
 Generational mortality improvements in accordance with Scale BB from the table's base year of 2000.
 Females: GRS Southwest Region Teacher Mortality Table, scaled at 105%.
 Generational mortality improvements in accordance with Scale BB from the table's base year of 2012. - Mortality Rates for Active Members RP-2000 Employee Mortality tables multiplied by 60% for males and 50% for females